Want to become a real estate investor, but don’t want to deal with unruly tenants and invest tens of thousands of dollars up front?

 It launched in 2021; early investors included Amazon (NASDAQ: AMZN)’s Jeff Bezos.
 Among its high points?

-• As of 2023, Arrived Homes has purchased over 225 homes in 39 markets and has over $85 million in total investments.
+- As of 2024, Arrived Homes has purchased over 397 homes, and has over $180 million in assets under management.

 But how does Arrived Homes work?
 Keep reading to find out…